Ferrostar

 • Modern - The core is written in Rust, making it easy to contribute to, maintain, and port to new architectures.
 Platform specific libraries for iOS and Android leverage the best features of Swift and Kotlin.

-• Batteries included - Navigation UI should be usable out of the box for the most common use cases in native iOS and Android apps with minimal reconfiguration needed.
+• Batteries included - The bundled navigation UI is usable out of the box for the most common use cases, with minimal reconfiguration needed.
 Don't like our UI?
-Most components are reusable and composable thanks to SwiftUI and Jetpack Compose.
+Most components are reusable and composable thanks to SwiftUI, Jetpack Compose, and Web Components.

 • Extensible - At every layer, you have flexibility to extend or replace functionality without needing to wait for a patch.
 Want to bring your own offline routing?
 Can do.
 Want to use your own detection logic to see if the user is off the route?
 Not a problem.
-Taken together with the batteries included approach, Ferrostar's aim is to make simple things simple, and complex things possible.
+Taken together with the batteries included approach, Ferrostar's goal is to make simple things simple, and complex things possible.

 • Open-source - Ferrostar is open-source.
 No funky strings; just BSD.